 Over the last 20 years, CSA or Community Supported Agriculture has become an increasingly popular way for consumers to buy local, seasonal—often organic—food directly from a farmer at a great price.
 Here’s how it works…

-The Super Cost of Superfoods
+The Environmental Cost of Superfoods

 Sustainable harvesting practices are simply not efficient enough to meet America’s ravenous demand for food we don’t really need.
 No matter how you justify it, the choice to be a “green” consumer is still to be a consumer.